Is an Electric Radiator cheaper?

 Your house may have changed considerably from when it was originally built and areas that previously were not designed with central heating in mind may now benefit considerably from having it.

-In these cases it's worth getting the advice of a professional to establish whether adding a standard radiator is worth the cost and if it would actually be cheaper to install an electric rad instead.
+In these cases it's worth getting the advice of a professional to establish whether adding a standard radiator is worth the cost and if it would actually be cheaper to install an electric radiator instead.

 Annual maintenance